Sierra-Alpha/desert/docs/project-report.md

    **Solution**
-   The solution for part one was to use [Docker Build Secrets]( https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information) at the time of developing there was no way to use these with docker copose so I wrote my own build script (`docker_compose_with_secrets.py`) which would read a config file and build the right arguments to pass to a Docker Build command.
+   The solution for part one was to use [Docker Build Secrets]( https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information) at the time of developing there was no way to use these with docker compose so I wrote my own build script (`docker_compose_with_secrets.py`) which would read a config file and build the right arguments to pass to a Docker Build command.
 This allowed me to pass in file paths that contained the secrets